tacoinfra/kiln/README.md

 # Contact Us

-We encourage users to join our Baker Slack (by emailing us for an invite at tezos@obsidian.systems) to provide feedback and let us know what improvements you’d like to see next!
+Users can join Tezos Baking Slack (by emailing for an invite at joinslack@tezos-kiln.org) to provide feedback.